Abdel Fattah el-Sisi: Turkey

 Relations between Egypt and Turkey deteriorated significantly after Morsi's ousting.
-Recep Tayyip Erdoğan, then Prime Minister, was the only leader to call Morsi's ouster a coup, calling for the immediate release of Morsi and insisting he is the legitimate president of Egypt.
+Recep Tayyip Erdoğan, then Prime Minister, was the only major world leader to call Morsi's ouster a coup, calling for the immediate release of Morsi and insisting that he was the legitimate president of Egypt.
 Turkish Minister for European Affairs Egemen Bagis also called for the UN Security Council to "take action" in Egypt.
-Erdoğan was said not to recognise Sisi as president of Egypt and called him an "illegitimate tyrant" in response to the 2014 Israel–Gaza conflict and alleged Egyptian support for Israel in its war against Hamas.
+Erdoğan was said not to recognise Sisi as president of Egypt and called him an "illegitimate tyrant" in response to the 2014 Gaza War and alleged Egyptian support for Israel in its war against Hamas.

 In response to Erdoğan's remarks, the Egyptian Foreign Ministry warned that the Egypt–Turkey relationship would be worsened while Sisi refused to respond.
 Egypt's foreign ministry accused Erdogan of provocation and interfering in Egypt's internal affairs.
-In November 2013, Egypt told the Turkish ambassador to leave the country, a day after Erdoğan called for Morsi to be freed.
-Relations with Ankara were also lowered to chargé d'affaires.
-The Egyptian foreign ministry also said that Egypt has cancelled joint naval drills with Turkey over Turkey's interference in Egypt's domestic affairs.
+In November 2013, Egypt told the Turkish ambassador to leave the country, a day after Erdoğa called for Morsi to be freed.
+Relations with Ankara were lowered to chargé d'affaires.
+The Egyptian foreign ministry said that Egypt had cancelled joint naval drills with Turkey, over Turkey's interference in Egypt's domestic affairs.

 In September 2014, Egypt's foreign minister cancelled a meeting with now-President Erdoğan requested by Turkey after Erdoğan made a speech critical of Egypt in the UN General Assembly.
 An advisor to the Turkish president denied that the countries' leaders were planning to meet.
-Sisi's administration also decided to cancel the "Roll-on/roll-off" agreement with Turkey, blocking Turkey from transporting Turkish containers to the Gulf via Egyptian ports.
+Sisi's administration also decided to cancel the "roll-on/roll-off" agreement with Turkey, blocking Turkey from transporting Turkish containers to the Gulf via Egyptian ports.

 In 2014, an intense campaign started by Egypt and Saudi Arabia against Turkey made it lose its predicted easy victory of membership in the United Nations Security Council.
-In March 2021, Erdoğan said that Turkey was "keen on strengthening relations with Egypt."
+In March 2021, Erdoğan said that Turkey was "keen on strengthening relations with Egypt".
 Egypt appreciated Turkey's comments, but said that Turkey must turn the chapter and start taking action.
-Turkey has ordered Muslim Brotherhood channels based in the country to calm criticism of Egypt and its president, or even completely stop it.
+Turkey has ordered Muslim Brotherhood-affiliated channels based in the country to calm criticism of Egypt and its president, or even completely stop it.